This Day in History: April 29

 - 1968: The counterculture rock musical “Hair” opens at Broadway’s Biltmore Theater following limited engagements off-Broadway, beginning a run of 1,750 performances.

-- 1992: A jury in Simi Valley, Calif., acquits four Los Angeles police officers of almost all state charges in the videotaped beating of motorist Rodney King; the verdicts are followed by rioting in Los Angeles that result in 55 deaths.
+- 1992: A jury in Simi Valley, Calif., acquits four Los Angeles police officers of almost all state charges in the videotaped beating of Rodney King; the verdicts are followed by rioting in Los Angeles that result in 55 deaths.

-- 2000: Tens of thousands of angry Cuban-Americans march peacefully through Miami’s Little Havana, protesting the raid in which armed federal agents yanked 6-year-old Elian Gonzalez from the home of relatives.
+- 2000: Tens of thousands of angry Cuban-Americans march peacefully through Miami’s Little Havana, protesting the raid in which armed federal agents forcibly removed 6-year-old Elian Gonzalez from the home of relatives.

-- 2008: Democratic presidential hopeful Barack Obama denounces his former pastor, the Rev. Jeremiah Wright, for what he termed “divisive and destructive” remarks on race.
+- 2008: Then-presidential hopeful Barack Obama denounces his former pastor, the Rev. Jeremiah Wright, for what he termed “divisive and destructive” remarks on race.

 - 2009: The World Health Organization raises its alert level for swine flu to its next-to-highest notch.